-1. How did managers face with the assessment tools, i.e., how valid were the assessments given to employees?
+1. How did managers face the assessment tools, i.e., how valid were the assessments given to employees?

-Preventing biases in the employee evaluation process is extremely important since the process outcomes directly influence the employees and managers who participated, and indirectly, influence the entire organization.
+Preventing biases in the evaluation process is extremely important since the outcomes directly influence the employees and managers who participated and indirectly affect the entire organization.
 Therefore, an assessment of biases in the performed evaluation process is essential.
-Statistical analysis of the overall evaluation data is used to examine the managers’ assessment skills, i.e., their ability to distinguish between employees, and between different assessment dimensions.
-Rating the managers by these skills is useful for ongoing improvement in evaluation processes and as a part of the managers’ training and feedback.
+Furthermore, statistical analysis of the evaluation data enables examination of the managers’ assessment skills, i.e., their ability to distinguish between employees and different assessment dimensions.
+Therefore, rating the managers by these skills is helpful for ongoing improvement in evaluation processes and as a part of the managers’ training and feedback.

-2. Is the organizations’ employee evaluation form valid and reliable?
+2. Is the organization’s employee evaluation form valid and reliable?

 3. What can we learn from the attitudes of employees and managers towards the evaluation process?

-4. How to use aggregated data, generated from the employee evaluation process, as a long-run management tool?
+4. How to use aggregated data generated from the employee evaluation process as a long-run management tool?

 Many organizations usually complete the employee evaluation process by producing specific reports.
 The purpose of such production is to provide managerial tools to directors at various levels in the organizational hierarchy.
 These reports typically include a summary of measures and items from the quantitative part of the evaluation forms and multiple comparisons according to the organization’s needs.
 Naturally, the reports are designed based on the organizational structure and the data the organization collected and provided.